 The special feeling of the song and dance festival is also sought between the parties, and smaller regional song and dance festivals are held for this purpose.
 Thus, the song and dance festival has become a sail, which has helped the Estonian people to move towards common goals through very different times.
 On the other hand, a song and dance festival is often an anchor that unites, brings Estonians around the world together, and connects them with their homeland.

 The feeling of a song and dance festival is inexplicable and can only be perceived by being a part of it - whether as a singer-dancer or a spectator.
-The next festival takes place in 2023 and 2024.
+Although the National Song and Dance festivals usually happen every five years, due to the global COVID-19 pandemic, the party preparation periods have been extended to wait for the pandemic to pass.

 Join the celebrations!